thepudds/fzgo/README.md

 * The `-fuzzdir` flag allows the corpus to be stored elsewhere (e.g., a separate corpus repo).
 * The fuzzing function name must begin with `Fuzz` and still uses the `func Fuzz(data []byte) int` form used by `go-fuzz`.
 * `fuzz` and `gofuzz` build tags are allowed but not required.
+* The corpus is automatically used as deterministic input to unit tests when running a normal test (e.g., `fzgo test <pkg>`).

 ## Usage
 ```